briandfoy/briandfoy.github.io/_posts/2019-12-31-get-this-blog.md

 tags: github-pages jekyll
 ---

 It's a new decade tomorrow for you 0-based types, so I figured I'd try a new blog setup.
 I've used all sorts of things, but the GitHub Jekyl stuff seems easy to setup.
 This is whatever I did to get what you see here.
+Mostly, I have this to remind myself what I did if I do this again.

+I suppose you could also fork my repository.

 ## Fork jekyll-now